Investigational Drug for Hepatocellular Carcinoma(HCC)/Liver Cancer

 Be 18 years of age or older

-Have a biopsy confirmed diagnosis of HCC not amenable to curative surgery or local therapy
+Have a confirmed diagnosis of HCC not amenable to curative surgery or local therapy

-Have a diagnosis of immunodeficiency or have received systemic steroid therapy or other immunosuppressive therapy within 7 days before first study dose
+Have a diagnosis of immunodeficiency or have received systemic steroid therapy or other immunosuppressive therapy within 7 days before the first day of study treatment

-Have had minor surgery to liver or another site within 1 week before first study dose
+Have had minor surgery to the liver or another site within 1 week before the first day of study treatment

-Have had previous solid organ or hematologic transplantation
+Have had a previous solid organ or hematologic transplantation

 ABX196 is an experimental drug that has not been approved by the FDA.
-It will be combined with standard therapy (nivolumab) to see if it can help your immune system fight more effectively against tumor cells.
+ABX196 will be combined with the standard therapy (Nivolumab) to see if it can help your immune system fight more effectively against your liver cancer.

-The first study treatment will include an overnight stay in Scripps Green Hospital.
+The first study treatment will include an overnight stay at Scripps Green Hospital.

-All other treatments and physician visits during this study will take place at Scripps Clinic Torrey Pines.
+All other study treatments and physician visits will occur at Scripps Clinic Torrey Pines.

 Search for NCT# 03897543 on www.clinicaltrials.gov for additional information.